altocodenl/tagaway/readme.md

 taghashes are reverse hashtags: they are sets of the form `taghash:USERNAME:TAG` that point to one or more hashes.
 Their purpose is to make querying more efficient.
 Their contents, however, are equivalent to that of hashtags.
 Both should be kept consistent with each other.

 One more thing regarding hashtags and taghashes: if a user B owns a piv with hash 1, they will have no hashtag entry for hash 1 and no taghashes will contain the hash 1.
-In other words, if a user owns a piv with hash 1, there's no need for hashtags, since tags on a piv with hash 1 will be applied to the only piv they will own with hash 1.
+In other words, if a user owns a piv with hash 1, there's no need for hashtags or taghashes, since tags on a piv with hash 1 will be applied to the only piv they will own with hash 1.

 This function will be invoked in the following five situations: